New Year in Paris

 For many Parisians, the Saint Sylvestre (that’s New Year’s Eve to the uninitiated) is best spent en famille.
 Friends and loved ones gather at home for lavish feasts with generous spreads of seafood, foie gras and Champagne.
 That’s not to say that Parisians don’t give in to the festive spirit, too.
-Fireworks aren’t always guaranteed, but crowds still head to the Champs de Mars and the Champs-Élysées for impressive light shows and cheery street parties.
+During New Year’s Eve in Paris fireworks aren’t always guaranteed, but crowds still head to the Champs de Mars and the Champs-Élysées for impressive light shows and cheery street parties.

 Most restaurants lay on extravagant festive menus for the night.
 Head to a new-gen brasserie for trad food on a budget.
 Bouillon Chartier has a listed dining room and dishes up festive treats alongside its regular affordable menu.
 If you’re feeling flush, plan ahead and bag a table at one of the Eiffel Tower’s restaurants for unforgettable views.
 Though many of the city’s sights and museums are closed on 1 January, a few remain open.
 Stroll from Notre-Dame to the Musée du quai Branly: a gentle walk down the Seine is the best way to start the year.

 Blissfully easy to navigate on foot, Paris puts on free transport from 5pm on New Year’s Eve to noon the following day.
 Metro lines 1, 2, 4, 6, 9 and 14 and all RER lines run through the night until 5.30am, when normal service resumes.
 Stations along the Champs-Élysées will be closed, so it’s worth planning in advance – particularly as taxis will be few and far between.